phan/phan/README.md

 that sets global variables that everything else needs put that first in the list followed by your various entry points, then all your library files containing your classes.

-## Bugs

-When you find an issue, please take the time to create a tiny reproducing code snippet that illustrates the bug.
-And once you have done that, fix it.
-Then turn your code snippet into a test and add it to [tests][tests] then `./test` and send a PR with your fix and test.
-Alternatively, you can open an Issue with details.

 ## More on phpdoc types

 All the [phpdoc][doctypes] types listed on that page should work with one exception.